deprecated-packages/symplify/packages/ChangelogLinker/README.md

 - [#852] Add support for line_ending configuration
 ```

-And with `--linkfy` option, you'll get all the nice things from B as well.
+And with `--linkify` option, you'll get all the nice things from B as well.

 ## B. Decorate `CHANGELOG.md`